 Wellesbourne is now strictly PPR

-for aircraft operating outside Birmingham controlled airspace and monitoring
+aircraft operating outside Birmingham Controlled Airspace and monitoring

 assignment of this code does not imply the provision of a radar service.

 Please use this system if your routing takes you close to the Birmingham CTA/CTR.

 A card has been produced by Birmingham to highlight the proximity of controlled airspace around Wellesbourne and Snitterfield Gliding (Cable launching up to 2400ft AMSL all year round), this is part of a campaign to reduce the number of infringements in the area

 been voted the number one light aviation airfield in the UK for 2015 by AOPA